William Usery Jr.: Later career

 In addition to his consulting work, Usery served on several federal labor-management commissions.
 One of these was the "Coal Commission."
 In the 1980s, the United Mine Workers (UMWA) and coal mining companies began to dispute who was responsible for paying medical benefits to retired miners.
 The issue came to a head in 1989.
 The Pittston Coal Company (now part of The Brink's Company) refused to make its monetary contribution to the mineworkers' retiree medical benefits fund.
 UMWA struck the company.
 Secretary of Labor Elizabeth Dole asked Usery to mediate the dispute.
 Usery won both parties' agreement to form an Advisory Commission on United Mine Workers of America Retiree Health Benefits (the "Coal Commission").
 The investigative body, which included Usery as co-commissioner, made regulatory and legislative recommendations to resolve the retiree health benefit issue.
 The Coal Commission's recommendations were enacted in the Coal Act of 1992 (Public Law 102-486).

 From 1993 to 1995, Usery also served the Commission on the Future of Worker-Management Relations (the "Dunlop Commission").

 In 1994, President Bill Clinton appointed Usery to mediate a major league baseball strike.
 In 1997, Georgia State University established the W.J.
 Usery Jr. Center for the Workplace.
 The center provides for the study of cooperative labor-management relations and serves as a resource for employers and workers seeking assistance in resolving disputes.
 In 2000, Usery began devoting most of his time to the work of the center.
 The W.J.
 Usery Jr. Center for the Workplace closed in early 2010.

 Memberships and awards

 In May 1975, he received an honorary doctorate in social science from the University of Louisville.

-Usery is a member of the Labor and Employment Relations Association.
+Usery was a member of the Labor and Employment Relations Association.
 In 1999, he received LERA's Lifetime Achievement Award.

 In 2004, the board of regents of Georgia State University approved the establishment of the W.J.
 Usery Jr. Chair of the American Workplace at Georgia State University.

-In 2010, a new building on the Georgia Military College campus in Milledgeville, Georgia was named "Usery Hall" after a generous donation made to the school to help fund the project.
+In 2010, a new building on the Georgia Military College campus in Milledgeville, Georgia, was named "Usery Hall" after a generous donation made to the school to help fund the project.
 The $22 million school building serves as an educational hall to the middle school and high school cadets.